Heer and Hero

 Heer and Hero is a 2013 Indian Punjabi film directed by Sagar S Sharma.
-Heer and Hero is produced by Harjeet Bhullar and Etch-B, and stars Manissha Lamba, Arya Babbar, Gurpreet Ghuggi, Preet Bhullar, Mukul Dev and Manoj Pahwa.
+Heer and Hero is produced by Harjeet Bhullar and Etch-B, and stars Manissha Lamba, Aarya Babbar, Gurpreet Ghuggi, Preet Bhullar, Mukul Dev and Manoj Pahwa.
 The film also has a song titled 'Haule Haule', with Music Director Mukhtar Sahota, vocals of Ranjit Rana and lyrics by Yaadwinder Pamma.

 Plot

-Heer and Hero is the story of three lovers with a girl.
+Heer and Hero is the story of three lovers and a girl.
 The girl is very career-oriented and tells these men that if one of them helps her to go to a foreign country for her dream project, she will choose him as her partner.
 The story goes on with the journey to reach the destination with these men.